canuckistani/mockups/index.md

 ### How do you switch between JS/Coffee/Commands?

-You can click the buttons in the toolbar or press magic keys.

-The buttons might read like this:

-      [ JavaScript { | CoffeeScript ; | Command line : ]

-To give users the clue that you can also switch by pressing one of { ; or :
-And yes, I made the shortcut for CoffeeScript ';'.
-I may relent.

-If you're typing CoffeeScript (or anything other than JS) you expect:

-* To be able to get back to JS easily
-* To be able to continue typing CoffeeScript (etc) when you've pressed return (CoffeeScript users would get *really* mad if we made them press ``;`` at the start of every line)

-Getting back to JS with a ``{`` is easy and memorable, but not discoverable.
-The buttons make it much more discoverable.

-Also: Under consideration - change the prompt from '>' to reflect the current mode [{|;|:]

-There is an understandable move to get rid of the toolbar.
-If we are to do that then we need to solve the problem of discovering how to switch between languages.
+Most people won't need to do this regularly.

+There will be a 'lang' command that allows you to change between languages.
+Initially the only options will be javascript and command, but we can add coffee, etc.

+Also in javascript mode, you can access commands by prefixing with a ':'.

-### Does the REPL include console output?
+### Does the terminal include console output?

-There are 3 options:

-1. No, never
-2. Yes, always
-3. Yes if the console.xxx command was typed in the REPL, not otherwise

-We're agreed that 1 isn't what most people want.

-Option 2 is simple, and the only sensible default if we're getting rid of the toolbar.

-Option 3 is hard to explain, certainly in the number of words that you would like in a user-interface.
-However it avoids chatty pages messing up a clean REPL.
-How often is this a problem in reality though?
+The terminal will initially include:

-The Log panel includes console output from the REPL and the page, and allows for filtering by level.
+* console output both from the page and from the terminal
+* uncaught exceptions

+The same messages will also be available in the Logging panel, however by default they will be turned off there.
+(Are we sure about this?)

+If experience shows that we need to, we may add a command to filter the displayed output:

+    : terminal show --console [yes|no|terminal]
+    : terminal show --exceptions [yes|no|terminal]

+Or something.
+The exact syntax isn't important unless we're doing this in day 1.

+### What about the prompt

+We've a number of ideas for prompts.
+I am currently proposing that we use a simple > for all languages, and indicate the current language in the icon for the terminal (see the screenshot above)

+We have discussed having the language as part of the prompt either as a symbol or a name like:

+    JS>

+However I think this is likely to be extremely repetitive.
+So long as people can see the language they are in in the icon they'll be OK.
+(Perhaps people should get a reminder in the motd when they first open the terminal)

-### What REPL positions are available?
+### What Terminal positions are available?

-2 or 3 or 4.
-In order of importance:
+Initially 2 positions are available

 * 'Tab' is what you see.
 * 'Below' is attached the the bottom of the toolbox.
-The REPL is no longer available as a Tab when attached to the bottom
+The Terminal is no longer available as a Tab when attached to the bottom
 * 'Detached' (probably not day 1)
 * 'Side' (probably not day 1) For widescreen monitor use